sre-stories/request-for-discussion/README.md

 9. What is the security impact?

 ## PR Labels 🏷
-`predraft` - A single individual contributor is working on a POC/concept. </br>
+`predraft` - A single individual contributor is working on a POC/concept. </br></br>

-`draft` - The concept is ready to be discussed with a sqad or team. </br>
+`draft` - The concept is ready to be discussed with a sqad or team. </br></br>

 `publish` - Team feedback has been collected and any diviations from the orginal concept are documented in the PR.
-Once reviews and approvals are docunented, merge into main.</br>
+Once reviews and approvals are docunented, merge into main.</br></br>

-`abandoned` - Feedback was contructive and determined this was not the best path forward and the reason why is clearly documented/stated. </br>
+`abandoned` - Team feedback was contructive and determined this RFD was not the best path forward.
+The reason for abandonment is clearly documented/stated to avoid being resurfaced wihout factor changes. </br></br>

 ## Purpose of an RFD
 > The following is a way to help you think about and structure an RFD